ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 Enabling RealFlight Link Feature
 ================================

-On RealFlight go to Settings->Physics and enable the FlightAxis and set "Pause Sim When in Background" to No option then restart RealFlight.
+On RealFlight8/9, go to Settings->Physics and enable the FlightAxis option and set "Pause Sim When in Background" option to No and then restart RealFlight.

 In RealFlight Evolution, press ESC, go to Settings->Physics->Quality and enable the "RealFlight Link" option.

 Configure RealFlight
 ====================